 Will Health or Dental Insurance Cover Dentures?

 Many health insurance plans include coverage for dental procedures, including dentures, to some extent.
-However, coverage varies widely depending on the insurance provider and the specifics of the plan.
+However, understanding what dental insurance coverage entails is crucial, as it varies widely depending on the insurance provider and the specifics of the plan.
 Dental insurance plans may cover a portion of the cost of dentures, typically ranging from 15% to 50%, with the remaining expenses being the patient’s responsibility.

 How to Take Care of Your Dentures: 7 Tips